SarahRoseLives/ModTrack/readme.md

 - **Vote kicking and banning:** Users can initiate votes to kick or ban other players from the server.
 - **Word list filtering:** Messages containing words stored in predefined word lists can trigger warnings or actions.
+- **Logging:** Keep track of bot activities and user interactions for moderation purposes.
 - **Configuration:** Easily configurable using a straightforward INI file format.

 ## Configuration

-The `config.ini` file contains various sections and keys to configure ModTrack.
+The `config.cfg` file contains various sections and keys to configure ModTrack.

 ### ModRail Section